akneni/truffle-cpp/README.md

 ---

 ## 🔭 Scope
-Currently, Truffle only aims to support C/C++.
+- Currently, Truffle only aims to support C/C++.
 Support for other systems level languages may come in the far future.
+- Truffle only supports Linux and Windows though WSL.
+MacOS support is on the roadmap.

 ## 🚧 Work In Progress
 **Note:** Truffle is in a very early state and nearly everything is currently under active development.